joostkremers/pandoc-mode/docs/index.md

 Whenever `pandoc-mode` loads settings for an input file, it first checks if there is a local settings file.
-If none is found, it looks for a project file, and if that isn’t found, it tries to load a global settings file.
+If none is found, it looks for a project file, and if that isn’t found either, it tries to load a global settings file.
 As such, local settings override project settings and project settings override global settings.
 They do this in an all-or-nothing manner: if a local settings file exists, project and